autonity/autonity-oracle/README.md

 #
 # The crypto data plugins are used to fetch market prices for the crypto currency pairs: ATN-USDC, NTN-USDC, NTN-ATN and
 # USDC-USD.
 USDC liquidity is bridged to the Autonity public testnet from the Polygon Amoy testnet via a bridge service.
-# open and free data access for the `testnet_dax plugin`, the NTN-ATN price is computed by `testnet_dax plugin` from the price
+# ATN-USDC and NTN-USDC market data is collected, NTN-ATN market price is derived from that market data,  markets, and USDC pricing is converted to USD.
+ATN-NTN, ATN-USD, and NTN-USD prices are then submitted on-chain.
 # of ATN-USDC and NTN-USDC.
 To retrieve ATN and NTN prices, put the `testnet_dax plugin` in your plugin directory.
 Oracle server can then discover and
 # load it.
 Configuring the `testnet_dax` plugin does not require an API key; it is an open and
 # free data source.